Accident Reconstruction Experts

 To better serve our clients' needs and permit quicker reponse to assignments, Rimkus maintains offices in the following locations:

-Houston, Texas Atlanta, Georgia Austin, Texas Baltimore, Maryland Birmingham, Alabama Boston, Massachusetts Charleston, South Carolina Charlotte, North Carolina Chicago, Illinois Columbus, Ohio Dallas/Ft.
+Houston, Texas Albuquerque Atlanta, Georgia Austin, Texas Baltimore, Maryland Birmingham, Alabama Boston, Massachusetts Charleston, South Carolina Charlotte, North Carolina Chicago, Illinois Columbus, Ohio Dallas/Ft.
 Worth, Texas Denver, Colorado Ft.
-Lauderdale, Florida Indianapolis, Indiana Jackson, Mississippi Jacksonville, Florida Kansas City, Kansas Lafayette, Louisiana Las Vegas, Nevada Little Rock, Arkansas Los Angeles, California Louisville, Kentucky McAllen, Texas Memphis, Tennessee Mobile, Alabama Nashville, Tennessee New Orleans, Louisiana New York, New York Oklahoma City, Oklahoma Orlando, Florida Pensacola, Florida Philadelphia, Pennsylvania Phoenix, Arizona Richmond, Virginia Salt Lake City, Utah San Antonio, Texas San Francisco, California Seattle, Washington St. Louis, Missouri Tampa, Florida
+Lauderdale, Florida Indianapolis, Indiana Jackson, Mississippi Jacksonville, Florida Kansas City, Kansas Lafayette, Louisiana Las Vegas, Nevada Little Rock, Arkansas Los Angeles, California Louisville, Kentucky McAllen, Texas Memphis, Tennessee Mobile, Alabama Nashville, Tennessee New Orleans, Louisiana New York, New York Oklahoma City, Oklahoma Orlando, Florida Pensacola, Florida Philadelphia, Pennsylvania Phoenix, Arizona Richmond, Virginia Salt Lake City San Antonio, Texas San Francisco, California Seattle, Washington St. Louis, Missouri Tampa, Florida